 The domain model is a model that describes the information (or data) used by your application in an abstract way.
 It is central to the architecture of your application.
 Each module has its own domain model which describes the data used in that module.
-All modules within a app project can use data from all the domain models within the app.
+All modules in an app can use data from all the domain models within the app.

 Below is a domain model that defines customers and orders.
 The names of the entities are

 Order.
 The line between them is an association.

 Order_Customer.
 One customer can have many orders, but each order is for one customer.
 Within the boxes representing the entities you can see the attributes of the entities together with the type of data they hold.
 There is also a non-persistable entity,

 ProductQueryResults, which is used to record product information which is retrieved from a separate product system.

 |Annotation||A comment explaining an aspect of the domain model|